In the Air Tonight: Legacy

 The song gained notoriety again when it was used in a 2007 Cadbury's Dairy Milk advert featuring a man in a gorilla suit warming up and playing the drum fill towards the end of the advert.
-Upon seeing the advert, Collins stated in a BBC interview that he thought the advert was 'fantastic'.
-The song eventually reached number 14 in the UK Top 40 charts and appeared on the 'Now That's What I Call Music 68' UK CD.
+Collins stated in a BBC interview that he thought the advert was 'fantastic'.
+The song eventually reached No. 14 on the UK singles chart.
+That same year it was also included on the animated comedy film Aqua Teen Hunger Force Colon Movie Film for Theaters.

-The song appeared as part of a cameo by Mike Tyson in the 2009 movie The Hangover.
+The song appeared in the 2009 movie The Hangover when boxer Mike Tyson, playing a fictionalized version of himself, orders a roomful of bewildered people to be quiet so he can mimic playing the drum break.
 Rolling Stone noted "The Hangover marked the moment where the Fill broke through to another level of pop-cultural immortality."

 In July 2020, a video reaction to the song by TwinsthenewTrend increased the sales and streaming of Collins's original version.
 The TwinsthenewTrend first-listen video was viewed 4.9 million times in its first two weeks online.
-Continued popularity brought new traffic to the Collins song which rose to number 3 on Billboards Digital Song Sales chart in August 2020.
+Continued popularity brought new traffic to the Collins song which rose to No. 3 on Billboards Digital Song Sales chart in August 2020.

+Since the 2023 NFL season, a cover version by Chris Stapleton, Cindy Blackman Santana, and Snoop Dogg has opened up each edition of ESPN's Monday Night Football, with unique lyrics each week describing the playing teams.

 On 15 November 2024, the song was used by Jake Paul as his entrance song in his boxing match against Mike Tyson, the first live event to be broadcast by Netflix.

+In March 2025, it played on the soundtrack of eighth episode of Season 1 of The Hunting Party.